pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 frailty_terms.head()
 ```

 and the shared terms across the groups.
+Where we can see how working in either Finance or Health seems to drive up the chances of attrition after controlling for other demographic information.

 ```{code-cell} ipython3
 az.summary(shared_frailty_idata, var_names=["frailty"])